Files

 Introduction

-A domain is a set of rules that define permitted values for an attribute.
-They are used to constrain data values in order to ensure data integrity.
-A domain is defined in a geodatabase as a unique entity and can be applied to any attribute in any feature class within the geodatabase that contains the domain definition.
+A domain is a set of rules defining an attribute's permitted values.
+It is used to constrain data values to ensure data integrity.
+A domain in a geodatabase is a unique entity that can be applied to any attribute in any feature class within the geodatabase that contains the domain definition.

-There are two types of geodatabase domains (coded domains and range domains) and both are supported by FME.
-A coded domain is essentially a list of multiple valid values while a range domain is a single permitted range of numeric values.
+There are two types of geodatabase domains (coded domains and range domains), and FME supports both.
+A coded domain is a list of multiple valid values, while a range domain is a single permitted range of numeric values.

 Domain Reading